troy217/covey.town/README.md

 The frontend implements video chat using the [Twilio Programmable Video](https://www.twilio.com/docs/video) API, and that aspect of the interface relies heavily on [Twilio's React Starter App](https://github.com/twilio/twilio-video-app-react).
 Twilio's React Starter App is packaged and reused under the Apache License, 2.0.

 A backend service (in the `services/townService` directory) implements the application logic: tracking which "towns" are available to be joined, and the state of each of those towns.

+##Features Updated

+Beyond the basic PRG style town map and conservation areas, we implemented the direct message features that will allow players to send private messages to another player.
+To do this, a player needs to “follow” the player intended for chatting first.
+The following function can be located within the players list.
+Players can switch who they want to chat privately with by switching the tabs above the chat window, and close any of them if they want to end chatting.

 ## Running this app locally